-Income taxes as per this standard include both domestic and foreign taxes, which are based on taxable profits.
+Income taxes as per the Indian Accounting Standard 12 include both domestic and foreign taxes, which are based on taxable profits.
 It also includes withholding taxes.
-The objective of this standard is to prescribe the accounting treatment for income taxes.
-The principal issue in accounting for income taxes is how to account for current and future tax consequences of:

 Ind AS 12 is based on the Balance Sheet approach.
 It requires recognising tax consequences of the difference between the carrying amounts of assets and liabilities and their tax base.